BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 - blob storage access
   - Only the hot and cool access tiers can be set at the account level.
 The archive access tier isn't available at the account level.
   - Hot, cool, and archive tiers can be set at the blob level, during or after upload.
+- an *initiative* is a group of related azure policies

 ### Azure Cli